ashblue/fluid-stats/README.md

 }
 ```

 Lastly rig up the health bar to the new script.
 We're going to use the slider as a container for our health stats.
-Normally you'd want to store the health information in something like this [stats gauge microframework](https://github.com/ashblue/unity-gauges) that handles min and max values.
+Please note, you'd want to store the health information in something like this [stats gauge microframework](https://github.com/ashblue/unity-gauges) that handles min and max values.
+But for now we're just going to use the slider for ease of this tutorial.

 1. Select the canvas object in the hierarchy
 1. Attach the `CharacterHealthStat` script
     1. Set the `buttonDealDamage` to the button you previously created
     1. Set the `healthBar` to the slider you previously created
     1. Set the `originalStats` with "SampleCharacterStats" object.
-Do not add a `runtimeStats`, this field is automatically populated at runtime
+DO NOT add a `runtimeStats`, this field is automatically populated at runtime

 And that's it.
 Run the game and click the button to reduce the bar's fill by 1.
-If you're having trouble you can always clone this repo and open the example scene `MyFirstHealthBar.scene` to double check things.
+If you're having trouble you can always clone this repo and open the example scene `MyFirstHealthBar.scene` to cross compare.

 ### Your First Equipment Item

-Since you've created a health bar let's create an equipment item that adjusts the total health with a gear piece.
+Building on the previous guide, let's create an equipment item that adjusts the total health with a gear piece.
 The "StatsAdjustment" object allows you to declare stats for modification with an operator (plus, minus, multiply, divide).
 These bundles can be bulk applied and removed by calling a simple method.

 #### Creating The Item

-For the first item you'll need to create a StatsAdjustment object.
+For the item you'll need to create a `StatsAdjustment` object.
 Then assign it an ID and value to modify the health stat.

 1. Right click on the project window and select "Create -> Fluid -> Stats -> Adjustment"
    1. Rename the created object "StatsAdjustmentChainmail"